tum-ei-rcs/vigilant-insn2src-mapper/README.md

 The tool consists of an architecture-specific frontend (C++), a C++ code analyzer (not part of this repository), and the mapper itself (Python).
 The frontend parses executables (ELF) and produces two JSON files (binary control flow graph and debug info).
 The code analyzer computes source control flow graphs from the sources of a program.

+**This version supports AVR and ARMv5 binaries**.
+In principle it should also work for other architectures.
+In particular, ARM support needs OTAWA installed, since we use it to compute the control flow graph (CFG) from the ARM binaries.
+Since OTAWA also supports other architectures, this workflow should also work for those (e.g., ARMv7, PowerPC, Sparc, ...).
+The mapping for AVR and ARMv5 has been verified against cycle-accurate simulations.

 ## Building
 ### Frontend